ollama

 history in llm.

-An alternative method of calling the chat
+An alternative method of calling the chat method is by using

 direct subscripted reference to the ollama interface object llm as